Trump’s former fixer Cohen interviewed by Manhattan DA’s office and newly hired litigator

 Separately, New York state Attorney General Letitia James is leading a civil probe into whether Trump’s company falsely reported property values to secure loans and obtain economic and tax benefits.

-Both investigations are examining whether Trump’s company placed artificially high values on several major commercial properties in documents used to secure favorable loan arrangements, while diminishing the value of those properties in filings used as a basis for calculating its tax bills.

-Ladder issued the loans on several of Trump’s big commercial holdings, including a $160 million mortgage on the Trump Building, a skyscraper of corporate offices in Manhattan’s financial district.
+Ladder issued the loans on several of Trump’s big commercial holdings, including a $160 million mortgage on the Trump Building, a skyscraper in Manhattan’s financial district.

-Cohen’s interview on Thursday with Pomerantz - his fifth with Vance’s office - was not previously reported and it is unclear precisely what issues were covered.
+It was unclear what was covered in Cohen’s interview on Thursday with Pomerantz - his fifth with Vance’s office.
 But it signals intense interest in Cohen’s intimate knowledge of the financial affairs of the Trump Organization.

 Cohen declined to comment.
 A representative for Trump and a lawyer for the Trump Organization did not respond to requests for comment.
 Frost, Vance’s spokesman, declined to comment on areas of the inquiry beyond Pomerantz’s appointment.